 Before conducting interviews, there is need for an interview guide to help direct conversation toward the topics and issues to be talked about.
 It is worthy to note that research questions are not the same as interview questions.
 A combination of unobtrusive and obtrusive observation was employed depending on the situation at each stand.

 Method of Data Analysis: Data analyzed by descriptive statistics included newsstand reading and discussion, pictures of readers at newsstands, interview responses from vendors and responses to questionnaire items.
+The Statistical Package for Social Sciences (SPSS) was used to measure relationships (Asika, 1991; Tejumaiye, 2003; Barbie, 2007).

+IX.
+DATA PRESENTATION AND ANALYSIS

+RQ1: What are the characteristics of the evolving newsstand reading behaviour?

-The Statistical Package for Social Sciences (SPSS) was used to measure relationships (Asika, 1991; ??ejumaiye, 2003; ??arbie, 2007). eventually sat to read and debate came together in two and threes whereas on-the-move browsers and buyand-leave customers often came individually and exits followed the same pattern.
+Mode of Convergence: Observations at the newsstands indicated that there are two major modes of convergence.
+About 40% of the times, readers who eventually sat to read and debate came together in twos and threes whereas on-the-move browsers and buyeventually sat to read and debate came together in twos and threes whereas on-the-move browsers and buyand- leave customers often came individually and exits followed the same pattern.
 This suggests that there may not be regular membership at specific newsstands.
 But one of the vendors insisted that there are usually regular members whom he had known by name and some of who act as assistants by helping him collect money when he has to sell to motorists and in nearby offices.

 Patterns of Exit: Some people left after reading (70%) whereas others left immediately they bought their copies (23.3%).
-A third group (6.6%) left the stand by compulsion-when a vendor asked readers and discussants to leave in order to avert a fight or to stop one.
-Over 66.6% of the time, discussions were resolved by either an opinion leader or by consensus.
-And in some cases attempts by vendors to play the role of opinion leaders were rebuffed by discussants with statements like: "It is true that you sell newspapers but it is obvious that you don't understand international soccer."
-Opinion leaders often emerged by superior argument and sometimes in addition to assertions supported with claims of longstanding involvement in football, fans club, pools betting, knowledge of football history or knowledge of
+A third group (6.6%) left the stand by compulsion--when a vendor asked readers and discussants to leave in order to avert a fight or to stop one.

-13 Data presentation and Analysis